 Is it a better idea than what you already own?
 The opportunity cost

 Charlie Munger once said his opportunity cost is Berkshire Hathaway and Costco – at the right price.
 It means he always compares any new investment with these two companies.
 It makes a lot of sense: why would you diversify into inferior investments compared to what you already have?
-When you have money to invest, first look at investment opportunities in companies you already own.
+When you have money to invest, look at investment opportunities in companies you own.

 Why invest in your 15th best investment idea when you can add to your best idea?
 The best money managers run concentrated portfolios.
 Furthermore, you have one more advantage by investing in what you already own: you most likely are within your circle of competence.